 Reduced GABA

 Participants recieved an MRS scan to determine the concentration of GABA related metabolites in vivo.
-It was found that participants with PASC had less GABA than the control sample, and measures of GABA negatively correlated with depression.
-Lowered GABA suggests cortical hyperexcitability, which may result neuroinflammation stemming from the body's immune system response to COVID-19.
+GABA is the most common neurotransmitter and is ciritcal for regulation of neural activityIt was found that participants with PASC had less GABA than the control sample, and measures of GABA negatively correlated with depression.
+Lowered GABA suggests cortical hyperexcitability, which may result from neuroinflammation stemming from the body's immune system response to COVID-19.
+This hyperexcitability may underlie common PASC symtpoms, such as depression.

 Related Publications